-Our first course of action will be to identify the issue so that you and your host family can better understand each others' point of view on the issue.
-To do so, your Area Rep will meet with you and/or your host family to discuss the issue(s)at hand.
-A Problem Identification Form will be completed and sent to CASE headquarters and your agency will be notified.
-The form includes a description of the issues from both you and your host family's perspective.
+Our first course of action will be to assess the issue so that you and your host family can better understand each others' point of view on any concern.
+To do so, your Area Rep may meet with you and/or your host family to discuss the issue(s)at hand.
+An Issue Assessment Form will be completed online and registered with CASE headquarters.
+This online form includes a description of the issues from both you and your host family's perspective, and suggestions in order to continue a successful program.